Click on a question to read the answer.

 www.acenursing.org

-- SDV 101 (2 credits) – Orientation to Health Professions (Please note: Upon receipt of your final official LPN transcript, we can award Credit for Prior Learning — two credits for completion of the LPN program and LPN license.)
+• SDV 101 (2 credits) – Orientation to Health Professions (Please note: Upon receipt of your final official LPN transcript, showing completion of the program, we can award Credit for Prior Learning — two credits for completion of the LPN program and LPN license.)

-- A nursing entrance examination (KAPLAN) will be required in November/December for all applicants being considered for the transition program.
+6. A nursing entrance examination (KAPLAN) will be required in November/December for all applicants being considered for the transition program.
 The KAPLAN RN entrance test covers the following topic areas: Math, Science, Reading, Writing, and includes an evaluation of Critical Thinking.
-Scores in all categories of the KAPLAN must be above the 45th percentile.
-Any applicant who has even one score below 45% will have their name removed from further consideration.
+Scores in all categories of the KAPLAN are preferred to be above the 45th percentile.
+Any applicant who has a score below 45% will not receive any points in that area for the admission rubric.
+In addition, the composite on the Kaplan must be 45% or higher for consideration for a class position.

 Please be advised that meeting the above minimum requirements does not guarantee admission.